 We are passionate about growing healthy, great-tasting lamb to share within our local community.
 We enjoy teaching others how simple it is to cook with this delicious meat.
 We are third generation livestock farmers from Oregon with a passion for providing our community with locally-raised lamb from fertile fields of grass.
 Our lambs are raised on pasture, without antibiotics or growth hormones, and are available to you year round as individual cuts or whole and half lambs cut to your specifications.
 From our pasture to your table, we offer flavorful lamb you’ll love!

 Silver Valley Farm is located 25 miles south of Lafayette, Indiana and 45 miles northwest of Indianapolis.
 We are a small farm raising Hampshire, Polypay, Border & Blue Faced Leicester sheep and sell lamb and wool products directly to consumers.
 Our sheep are raised traditionally on pasture; the way our grandparents raised sheep on the farm.
-We grow a variety of forage for rotational grazing and we produce our own hay to feed through the winter months when the grass is not available.
+We grow a variety of forage for rotational grazing and we purchase quality hay from local farmers to feed our sheep when grass is not available.
 Our focus is on producing the best quality lamb to sell to our customers and we would never sell anything we would not put on our own table.

 Shannon Family Farms was started in July of 2004 by Jonathan & Kelly Shannon.
 At Shannon Family Farms, we strive to raise animals in the most responsible way possible while meeting the demands and needs of our family and customers alike.
 Jonathan and Kelly both work full time off the farm and are raising three daughters to understand the importance of sustainability and caring for our food sources.